B+Tree Locking Algorithm

 We've just gone over the simple case, which is the case where we can't cause a split.
 Let's lift this assumption and see what happens as a result.

-Say we insert a tuple, Consider the following tree traversal, where each node is marked x if it might split (i.e. has num_keys keys):
+Say we insert a tuple, Consider the following tree traversal, where each node is marked x if it might split (we know a node may split if the insertion of one more entry would cause it to split):

 [x] => [x] => [x] => [x] => [x]